Mike Dunleavy (politician): Recall attempt

+Foreign trade and international affairs

+Alaska LNG and the China negotiations

+When Dunleavy took office in December 2018, the Alaska Gasline Development Corporation (AGDC), a state corporation created to advance the proposed Alaska LNG Project, was in negotiations with a Chinese state-owned consortium.
+In November 2017, under Governor Bill Walker, AGDC had signed a nonbinding joint development agreement in Beijing with Sinopec, Bank of China, and CIC Capital (an investment arm of the China Investment Corporation), in the presence of President Trump and Chinese President Xi Jinping.

+After taking office, Dunleavy did not pursue the Chinese framework.
+AGDC instead sought partnerships directly with North Slope producers and other international buyers, and the joint development agreement was not extended.
+AGDC later conducted a public solicitation for a new lead developer and on January 6, 2025, announced an exclusive framework agreement to privately develop the project; the developer, initially unnamed, was confirmed within days to be Glenfarne Group.
+AGDC and Glenfarne signed binding definitive agreements on March 27, 2025, under which Glenfarne became majority owner and lead developer, acquiring a 75% stake in 8 Star Alaska, the AGDC subsidiary holding the project's assets, while the state retained 25%.

+Trade mission to Japan

+Alaska Governor Michael J. Dunleavy pictured here with representatives of ConocoPhillips, Mitsubishi, TOGAS, and JERA, the original Alaska LNG Project partners involved with the first shipment of Alaska LNG to Japan.

+Dunleavy's first trade mission as governor was to Japan in November 2019, timed to coincide with the 50th anniversary of the first Alaska LNG shipment, which had been delivered from the Kenai LNG terminal to the Negishi LNG Receiving Terminal near Tokyo in November 1969.
+On November 6, Dunleavy toured the Negishi terminal and met with executives from Tokyo Gas.

 Political positions

 Economy and workforce development

 In 2020, Dunleavy established the Alaska Development Team to promote business growth and attract new investments to the state.
 The team aims to facilitate business operations in Alaska and encourage companies to invest in industries like oil and gas, mining, tourism, commercial fishing, and aerospace.

 In 2023, Dunleavy issued Administrative Order 343 to address workforce shortages by removing four-year degree requirements for most state jobs.
 This initiative aimed to expand employment opportunities and increase workforce flexibility.
 "If we're going to address our labor shortage, we have to recognize the value that apprenticeships, on-the-job training, military training, trade schools and other experience provides applicants.
 If a person can do the job, we shouldn't be holding anyone back just because they don't have a degree."